AlexanderParker/git-cam/README.md

 Enter your Anthropic API key [...]:
 Enter preferred Claude model [...]:
 Enter additional instructions for Claude [...]:
+Enter number of recent commits to include for context (0-20) [5]:
 ```

 - If setup has already run, defaults will be shown in square brackets - just press enter to preserve the existing setting.
-- The default model initially is "claude-3-5-haiku-20241022" - I find this provides a balance of cost and quality that suits me.
+- The default model initially is "claude-3-5-haiku-latest" - I find this provides a balance of cost and quality that suits me.
+- **NEW**: History limit controls how many recent commits are included for context (default: 5, set to 0 to disable)

 ## Installation Options